Health

 Employee Health Management

-2. 2Fiscal 2023 target: Reduce the percentage of cigarette smokers by at least 1.0% from the previous year
+2. 2Fiscal 2024 target: Reduce the percentage of cigarette smokers by at least 1.0% from the previous year

-3. 3Fiscal 2023 target: Maintain the percentage of employees maintaining an appropriate weight (BMI under 25) at 70% or higher
+3. 3Fiscal 2024 target: Maintain the percentage of employees maintaining an appropriate weight (BMI under 25) at 70% or higher

 Mental Health Measures

+To help prevent mental health issues, the Group makes effective use of a stress check system.
 The system improves employee awareness of stress.
 For individual follow-up for those facing high levels of stress, we offer sessions with occupational physicians.
 Additional measures include systems for counseling with external counselors*.

 Based on the results of stress checks, we also conduct group analysis within the organization and provide training, advice and assistance for improvements in high-stress work environments.

-In fiscal 2023, we continued to provide individual consultation and feedback for the stress check results of managers, and conduct follow-up as needed through training or individual consultations with external counselors and the subsequent development of action plan sheets.
+In fiscal 2024, we continued to provide individual consultation and feedback for the stress check results of managers, and conduct follow-up as needed through training or individual consultations with external counselors and the subsequent development of action plan sheets.

-From fiscal 2024, we have introduced a system that allows each employee to attend seminars planned based on the results of individual stress checks at any time.
+We have also introduced a system that allows each employee to attend seminars planned based on the results of individual stress checks at any time.
 By voluntarily attending seminars as part of primary prevention, we are working to reduce the number of employees newly taking leave due to mental illness.
 In addition, even if employees take leaves of absence due to mental health issues, we have developed a Return to Work Support Program so that employees can return to work with peace of mind.
 Through this program, we offer support that is closely tuned to the needs of each individual.

 • * Counseling by external counselors is available to all employees.